HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/new_cf171.md

-# What's new in Container Update CF171?
+# What's new in CF171

 The Container Update releases include new features and updates for HCL Digital Experience 9.5 container deployments.